Parker Resources & References For Media Inquiry

 I’m an outspoken proponent advocating for global improvements, yes, change, in the varieties of mind science diagnoses and treatments.
 Neuroscience is evolving at a rate much faster than understood by most professionals rendering psychiatric treatment with medications.
 With the help of informed media professionals, an informed public will improve feedback loops as they both respond better to helpful interventions and also request more careful assessments based on these new scientific discoveries.

-Note Details: Parker Media Notes and FAQ For Interviews Listed Below ↓
+Note Details: Parker Media & FAQ For Parker-as-Guest Interviews Here & Listed Below ↓

 Summary: Our Treatment Environment Today Changes Dramatically